-A limited company can be started by one or more individuals or legal entities.
+A limited company can be started by one or more natural persons or legal entities.
 When starting a limited company, you must have at least SEK 50,000 in share capital.

 The page was last modified:

 A limited company is represented by a board and in certain cases by a managing director (MD).
-If you are also a board member or managing director, you may have some personal liability for the association's unpaid taxes and contributions.
+If the board members are less than three, there must also be at least one deputy member appointed.

 Taxes and contributions